danangineer/asterix-danang/README.md

 My KDE has a bare minimum of included applications, no Discover and includes Distrobox.
 As an appstore you can install the flatpak of Bazaar.

-For all our CLI applications you'll have to install Homebrew (https://brew.sh) with the following command:

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-The likes of htop, fastfetch, yazi etc etc are available to you.
-Or by creating a distrobox of course.

 ### Step 1: Choose a Fedora Atomic image and install it

     Doesn't matter which one you pick, you'll rebase anyway (Kinoite, Silverblue, Cosmic)